vlorenzo/json2excel-cli/README.md

 - `--header-order`: column ordering `stable` (first-seen) or `alpha` (alphabetical)
 - `--first-column`: pin specific columns to the beginning (repeatable)
 - `--exclude`: remove columns by path prefix (repeatable)

+## FAQ

+- **How do I select the part of JSON to convert?** Use `--root` with a dotted path like `orders.items` or a JSON Pointer like `/orders/items`.
+If your JSON starts with an array, you can omit `--root`.
+- **My root is an object, not an array.
+What happens?** By default, the tool expects an array.
+If your root points to an object, pass `--allow-object-values` to iterate that object's values.
+- **How do I explode arrays into rows?** Pass `--explode path` (repeatable) for each array you want to expand.
+Multiple `--explode` flags create a cartesian product across those arrays.
+- **How are lists handled if I don't explode them?** Choose `--list-policy join` (default) to join scalar lists with `--list-sep` or `--list-policy json` to JSON‑encode the list.

 ## Examples